shahelaojieraozhi/CellFluorescenceEnhancement_by_CycleGAN/README.md

 run  tain.py to start training the model

-The process of the training can be showed in tensorboard:
+The process of the training can be shown in tensorboard:

 ```
 tensorboard --logdir=logs